ppawan29/Case-Study---Analysis-of-High-Average-Handling-Time-in-Cotact-Center/README.md

 Approach Used: -

-1. Descriptive Analytics - Using 'Exploratory Data Analysis' & 'Feature Engineering'
+1. Descriptive Analytics (Using 'Exploratory Data Analysis' & 'Feature Engineering') - This approach throws light on data insights to give an actual landscape of problem.
-2. Prescriptive Analystics - Using Rgression Algorithms & Artificial Nueral Network.
+2. Prescriptive Analystics (Using Rgression Algorithms & Artificial Nueral Network) - This approach is about creating a predictive model to predict Handling Time of next issue.